Litoria rheocola

 Description

 A medium-sized species of frog reaching up to nearly 4.5 cm in body length.
 It has a grey, olive-grey or light brown back, with pale or dark brown mottling, and often a wide, longitudinal patch along the middle that starts between the eyes.
 The belly is white or pale pink.
 The pupil is horizontal and the iris is copper coloured.
 The male has small black nuptial spines on the thumbs that help to grip the female during mating.
 Fingers are one-third webbed and toes are nearly fully webbed, both with large discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Mosleyia, resulting in the proposed species name of Mosleyia rheocola.

 Breeding Biology